 Cumberland Security Bank and Your Log-In Credentials

-We will never call, email or otherwise contact you to request your access ID, password, or other log-in credentials for the online services we offer.
+We will never call, email or otherwise contact you to request your username, password, or other log-in credentials for the online services we offer.
 If you receive such a request, do not provide any information.
 Contact us at (606) 679-9361 to report the incident.
-We may, however, request your access ID, social security number or other personal information to verify your identity if you contact us requesting assistance with online services.
+We may, however, request your username, social security number or other personal information to verify your identity if you contact us requesting assistance with online services.